 Senator Casey is committed to strengthening the unbreakable bond between the United States and Israel, and to promoting peace and security throughout the Middle East.
 Senator Casey has strongly supported the bilateral peace process between Israel and the Palestinians throughout his time in the Senate.
 In April 2013, Senator Casey visited Israel where he met with President Peres and Prime Minister Netanyahu to discuss security issues facing our countries, including Iran’s nuclear program and unrest throughout the Middle East.

-Senator Bob Casey (D-PA), a member of the National Security Working Group and Co-Chair of the Weapons of Mass Destruction and Terrorism Caucus released the following statement regarding Iran sanctions.
+U.S. Senator Bob Casey (D-PA), a member of the National Security Working Group and Co-Chair of the Weapons of Mass Destruction Terrorism Caucus released a statement on developments in Ukraine.
 Read More